 Below is a list of toxic ingredients you want to avoid altogether.
-These ingredients can cause severe and sometimes long-term ill effects to a cat.
-Be sure to read labels if you are purchasing products from a store.
+These ingredients can cause severe and sometimes long-term ill-effects to a cat.
+Be sure to read labels if you are purchasing a traditional bug spray from a store.

 Natural Does Not Mean Safe!

-A lot of pet lovers will opt for more natural inspect repellents which is a great idea in general but just because the label reads “natural” doesn’t mean it is safe.
+A lot of pet lovers will opt for more natural insect repellents which is a great idea in general but just because the label reads “natural” doesn’t mean it is safe.
 Many essential oils found in natural bug sprays and creams are mildly to severely toxic to cats.
-When looking for a more natural bug spray it is important to make sure it doesn’t include any of the essentials below.
-If it does, which most do contain at least one, it is best to only use this outdoors.
+When looking for a more natural bug spray it is important to make sure it doesn’t include any of the ingredients below.
+If it does, which most do contain at least one, it is best to only use it outdoors.

 Bug Spray Alternatives